-After taking nearly 20 years off, Shannon is happy to be back studying and teaching dance!
-As a young dancer in San Diego, she fell in love with theater and movement and gravitated to tap and lyric/musical theater jazz.
-Her longtime tap teacher was Pam Thompson-Spinner, now of the California Rhythm Project .
-In her teens, she embraced ballet because it is important in evolving as a balanced, well-rounded dancer.
-Shannon attended UC Santa Cruz, where she was involved in the theater/dance program and had the opportunity to work with Mel Wong, Tandy Beal and others.
-She also taught jazz and turns classes at a hip-hop studio in Santa Cruz.
-She migrated from dance to shaolin chu’an fa, a Chinese martial arts form, in which she earned a black belt in 2012.
-She doesn’t know if dancing makes her happy, or being happy makes her dance… either way, she’ll always be dancing.
+After taking nearly 20 years “off,” Shannon is very happy to be back studying and teaching dance!
+As a child in San Diego, she fell in love with theater movement, gravitating most to tap and lyric/musical theater jazz.
+Her long time tap teacher was Pam Thompson-Spinner, of the California Rhythm Project .
+In her teens she embraced ballet “because it is good for you,” never as a performance art but to evolve as a well-rounded and balanced dancer.
+In college at UC Santa Cruz, Shannon was involved in the theater/dance program where she had the opportunity to work with Mel Wong, Tandy Beal, Cliff Keuter, and others.
+While in college, she taught jazz and turns classes at a hip-hop studio in Santa Cruz.
+In her 30’s she migrated from dance to shaolin chu’an fa, a Chinese martial arts form, in which she earned a black belt in 2012.
+“I don’t know if dancing

 Marissa Salinas – Hip Hop, Strength & Conditioning

 Marissa Salinas is in her fourth year at Sonoma State University majoring in dance and business administration.
 She began dancing at the age of 10 focusing on Hip Hop and added training in modern dance at Sonoma State.
 Marissa feels that it’s so important to strengthen your body as a dancer which is why she started training through Herbalife.
 Marissa has choreographed for student showcases at SSU for the last 3 years with her fellow dance colleagues and dance faculty.
 She began working at The Dance Center in 2019 as a front desk receptionist and recently became the Front Desk manager.
 She is very excited to be teaching at the studio!

 Rachel Kazarian – Hip Hop